 - Use guardrails on both sides of the top bunk.
 The gaps in the guardrails should be 3.5 inches or smaller to prevent strangulation.

-- Guardrails need to extend at least 5 inches above the mattress top to prevent kids from rolling off.
+- Guardrails need to extend at least 5 inches above the mattress top, which includes any added mattress pad(s), to prevent kids from rolling off.

 - Check that the mattress foundation is strong and that the right mattress size is used.